What is a PICC line?

-- A dressing will be put over the PICC line insertion area.
+- Your PICC line will be covered with a dressing.
 This keeps the area clean and helps keep the PICC line from coming out.
 The dressing should be changed at least once a week, or if it becomes wet or dirty.
-Place a plastic cover or sleeve over your PICC line while bathing.
-Never use scissors to cut away a dressing.
+The caps on the end of the lumen(s) will also be changed each week.

 When to contact your care team